-We use the Hill and MacRae (1995) Efficiency – Substitution – Redesign framework to help identify solutions.
-This framework serves as both a guide to action, and an indicator of progress.
+We use the Hill and MacRae (1995) Efficiency – Substitution – Redesign framework to help identify a wide range of solutions to the wicked problems of the food system.
+Their "wickedness" means they are difficult to implement, in part because resolution touches on many other issues at different scales (Chalifour and McLeod-Kilmurray, 2016).
+This framework helps to make sense of changes, and serves as both a guide to action, and an indicator of progress.
 In this framework, Stage 1 strategies involve making minor changes to existing practices to help create an environment somewhat more conducive to the desired change.
 The changes would generally fit within current policy making activities, and would be the fastest to implement.
 However, change strategists must be careful not to choose strategies at this stage that reinforce existing problems.

 Second stage strategies focus on the replacement of one practice, characteristic or process by another, or the development of a parallel practice or process in opposition to one identified as inadequate.
 At the substitution phase are new organizational arrangements, the substitution of processes and practices, and consistent with Geels (2011), alternative / niche activity introduced of the dominant flow of change.
 What instruments might move firms from efficiency measures to this stage?
 At this stage, advocates must be careful not to install infrastructure that will not be used at the redesign stage.